KrishOnGH/chess-sprig/readme.md

 # Sprig Chess Game

-Welcome to the best Sprig Chess Game!
+Welcome to the best Sprig Chess game!
 This is an excellent classic 8x8 chess game designed for the Sprig Console by Hackclub.
 It's designed for two players and offers a unique multiplayer experience where the board flips to the current player's perspective.

 ## Features